Switchboard Upgrades Sydney

 Current with NSW Compliance Requirements AS/NZS 3000:2018 Amendment 2 requires RCD protection on every circuit in a modern switchboard.
 Type AC RCDs have been prohibited since May 2023.
 Building Commission NSW issues significant fines for non-compliant work.
 Every Network switchboard upgrade meets current standards – not yesterday’s.

-Take Advantage of our latest Promos
+Take advantage of our latest promos

 Signs Your Home Needs A Switchboard Upgrade